Krishnabhandari23/cherishindia/COMPLETE_GITHUB_SETUP.md

 **🔑 Replace `YOUR_USERNAME` with your actual GitHub username**

 Example:
-- If your GitHub username is `johnsmith`, use:
+- If your GitHub username is `Krishnabhandari23`, use:
-- `git remote add origin https://github.com/johnsmith/cherish-india-ecommerce.git`
+- `git remote add origin https://github.com/Krishnabhandari23/cherishindia.git`

 ---